 Here is an example of a basic cutting layout template which I created.
 On the Master view (which is the background page, is the Fabric rectangle (by itself).
 Then on the "Normal" view (which is the foreground page) I've created three "Items" rectangles, which have the dimensioning lines attached ready for use.
 In the Normal view you can see both the background Master view (with the Fabric rectangle) and the forground (with the Items rectangles).

 Here are the features that you need to change to make Draw more useful:

 Setting up your page size:

-Under the Page tab, Paper format, for Format choose Letter (it will automatically change to User when we are finished here).
+Under the Page tab, the Paper format section, next to the Format label choose Letter (The format will automatically change to "User" when we are finished here).
 For Orientation choose "Landscape".
 With the Landscape orientation, the height should be 8.50", for width, choose 20"